Cloud-Native Applications: Examples, Benefits and Development Methods

 APIs are software connectors that expose functionality that other software can use.

-They make it easy to extend or customize applications without touching the underlying code, which is a good practice to avoid in general.
-APIs also enable developers to tap into rich functionality in other applications.
+APIs make it easy to extend or customize applications without touching the underlying code, which is a good practice to avoid in general.
+They also enable developers to access rich functionality in other applications.

-A good example of an API-enabled application is Google Maps.
+A good example of an API-enabled cloud-native application is Google Maps.
 With Google Maps, a developer of a real estate application can integrate mapping functionality from Google into its program by requesting geographic information using APIs.
-Without needing to build map functionality from scratch or install an application on their server, imagine how much time the developer can save.

 What makes cloud-native development so valuable?
 The following qualities have savvy companies paying attention: